bertanerguc/Project-documentation/ECUNOVAX_README.md

 ## Overview

-ECUNOVAX is an automotive dealer portal built for the Turkish and MENA market.
+ECUNOVAX is an automotive dealer portal built for the US and European automotive market.
 The platform enables dealerships to manage inventory, receive qualified leads, and digitize their sales process — replacing phone-based and walk-in-only workflows.